-I choose to express myself with fabric and by writing and illustrating the quilts, pillows and other functional, useful items I make because I want to help others learn to make them too.
+I choose to express myself with fabric and by writing and illustrating the patterns for the quilts, pillows and other functional, useful items I make because I want to help others learn to make them, too.

 Nothing gets my “joy juice” going quite like having an excited beginning sewer show me something they’ve made using one of my Quiltblox patterns.
 It doesn’t get any better than that!

 When is your most productive time for creating?

 Mornings are my favorite time of day – I’m definitely a morning person.
 I need to get right to it as early as I possibly can each day.
 By dinner time I’m more focused on a great glass of zin and a tasty meal.
 I find early morning so much quieter and that quiet helps me concentrate.
 I love to see the sun rise while I’m working on something fun.

 What is your favorite storage tip for your creative supplies?